Battle of Bagdoura: Syrian Expedition

-The battle
+Battle

 The Arab armies under Kulthum ibn Iyad met the Berber army of Khalid ibn Hamid al-Zanati at Bagdoura (or Baqdura), by the Sebou River in the vicinity of modern Fes.

 Having fought with and against Berbers before, Habib ibn Abi Obeida and the other Ifriqiyan officers advised the governor Kulthum ibn Iyad against impetuousness.
 The army should not be tempted to open battle, but should instead entrench itself, and dispatch the cavalry out only to harry.
 Habib strongly urged Kulthum to fight only "foot against foot, cavalry against cavalry".
 But Balj ibn Bishr persuaded his uncle that the Berber rabble could be easily defeated, and they should set out against it at once.

 Listening to his nephew, Kulthum ibn Iyad dismissed the Ifriqiyan advice, and the forces were arrayed.
 Balj was given command of the elite Syrian cavalry while Kulthum remained with the Syrian infantry.
 Habib ibn Abi Obeida and his Ifriqiyan troops were placed under Umayyad client officers.

 Certain his superb cavalry could easily handle the ragged Berber foot, Balj ibn Bishr was the first to set out.
 But the Berbers turned out to be excellent slingers and skirmishers.
-They swiftly ambushed and dehorsed many of the Syrians (sometimes by the simple device of throwing a bag full of pebbles at the horses' heads).
+They ambushed and dehorsed a number of the Syrians (sometimes by the simple device of throwing a bag full of pebbles at the horses' heads).
 To prevent the Arab infantry from stepping up to give their dehorsed comrades support, the Berbers unleashed a stampede of wild mares (maddened by water bags and leather straps tied to their tails) straight across the Arab ranks, sowing much confusion.
 By these rudimentary means, the Arab forces were soon deprived of much of their cavalry, their principal advantage.

 Regathering the remnant of his cavalry, Balj furiously charged the Berber lines directly.
 But rather than hold ground, the Berber forces stepped aside to open up a corridor and let the Syrian cavalry through, then closed it again, separating the Arab cavalry away from the Arab foot.

 While the rearguard held a line to prevent the cavalry returning, the bulk of the Berber army, using its numbers to its advantage, fell upon the Arab infantry.
 The Ifriqiyan column was the first to be hit.
 Specially targeted, the chief Ifriqiyan commanders, including Habib ibn Abi Obeida, were quickly slain.
 Seeing their officers down and not particularly caring to remain with the Syrians, the Ifriqiyan ranks broke up and fell into retreat.
 Now alone, the Syrian infantry, Kulthum at their head, held ground for a while longer, but Berber numbers soon overwhelmed them.

 The Arabs were routed.
 Of the original Arab troops, it is said a third were killed, a third captured and a third escaped.
 Another account estimates losses at 18,000 Syrians and some 20,000 Ifriqiyans.
 Among the dead were the governor Kulthum ibn Iyad al-Qasi and the Ifriqiyan commander Habib ibn Abi Obeida al-Fihri.